williscr/Price-Prediction-Linear-Regression-Model/README.md

 There are 1 notebook available here that answers questions related to the above questions.
 This notebook follows the CRISP-DM data science process to answer the project questions.
 Markdown cells guide in the structure and the individual steps and outline the proccess taken.
+The file name is : Price Predictor - Module 1.ipynb

 The data source is also committed to this repository.
-With the file name Seattle_Data.zip
+The file name is: Seattle_Data.zip

 ***Results***